Uncle Ruckus: Jobs and lifestyle

 Although he is elderly and obese, Ruckus is shown to be strong enough to pull a car door off its hinges with ease and is an advanced practitioner of martial arts.
 He has proved himself to be Huey's equal on multiple occasions with his mastery of nunchaku and incredible acrobatic capability.
-In the series' second season, a sound-alike variation of "Jabba's Theme" from Return of the Jedi is used as a musical theme for Ruckus, drawing a parallel between the two characters.
+In the series' second season, a sound-alike of "Jabba's Theme" from Return of the Jedi is used as a musical theme for Ruckus, drawing a parallel between the two characters.

 In the episode "The Story of Jimmy Rebel", Ruckus records racist songs and sends them to his idol, Jimmy Rebel, a parody of Johnny Rebel, who is likewise a racist songwriter living in the fictional town of Spokenhoke, Texas.
 The songwriter and his label Racist Records love the songs so much that Rebel himself heads down to meet Ruckus.
 Ruckus initially introduces himself as Toby, Ruckus’s faithful servant, until he finally reveals that he is Ruckus himself.
 Rebel accepts the fact that he is black, and Rebel brings him to Spokenhoke to record songs with him.
 Ruckus ends the partnership due to his disappointment that Rebel is willing to record music with Ruckus, which Ruckus sees as a betrayal of Rebel's anti-black views.
 However, Rebel approaches Ruckus once again to reaffirm that they can continue making racist music and remain friends, and the two make a new song disparaging Mexicans.

 The only episode where Ruckus does not display any animosity toward black people is "The Story of Gangstalicious Part 2".
 In the episode "The Color Ruckus", it is revealed that Ruckus' mother told him he was adopted and had white heritage.
 She also invented the disease re-vitiligo and told Ruckus that it alone was the reason he is physically indistinguishable from a normal black person.
 His father harshly claimed these explanations were lies meant to protect Ruckus' self-esteem, telling his son that he was "just another black nigga like the rest of us".
 Ruckus refused to believe his father's words and his mother continued to lie about his heritage.